Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 11**

-- Add new help menu.
+- Add help menu.
 - Add window for all notices.
 - Add memos for bookmarks.
 - Add previous and next buttons in parashah description box.
-- Add some keyboard shortcuts:
+- Add keyboard shortcuts:
     * Alt + H for help menu,
     * Alt + N for notices window,
     * Alt + B for bookmarks manager,